Life planning and financial guidance for clients of all ages

 I have always been extremely service-oriented.
 I enjoy working with people and helping them build better lives.
 I have many different types of clients.
 Some are extremely analytical and detail-oriented, and others would rather just have me do the analysis and review recommendations.
 In either case, the key is to build a meaningful relationship based on trust.

-I would like clients to say that our firm goes the extra mile beyond just providing financial planning and financial services.
+I would like clients to say that we go the extra mile beyond just providing financial planning and financial services.
 We want to become aware of each client’s specific life and family circumstances and help them with their myriad life-planning needs.
 Our ultimate goal is to be able to help our clients in every stage of their lives—and to do it using skilled resources, professionalism, and integrity.

-Chad Mangum is an investment advisor representative with Transamerica Financial Advisors.
-His advisory practice, Safe Retirement Planners, is located in Cornelius, North Carolina.
-Mr. Mangum’s firm provides a full range of financial products and services to individuals and small-business owners.
+Chad Mangum is an Investment Advisor Representative with Transamerica Financial Advisors, Inc. His advisory practice is located in Cornelius, North Carolina.
+Mr. Mangum’s firm provides a wide range of financial products and services to individuals and small-business owners.
 He says, “Everyone’s economic and life situation is unique, and we keep that at the forefront when matching clients with the right financial products and services.”

 A native of the Charlotte area, Mr. Mangum attended Camden Military Academy and graduated from the University of North Carolina at Charlotte, where he studied business administration.
 After college, Mr. Mangum joined the U.S. Army, working as an air traffic controller.
-He entered the financial-services industry in 2006, when he joined the founder of Safe Retirement Planners in his practice.
+He entered the financial-services industry in 2006, when he joined the founder of his practice.